-By: Abdikariim Jama Barre
+Abdikariim Jama Barre

 The Federal Government of Somalia (FGS) targets to widen its tax base to finance a bigger 2016 budget as it weans itself from bilateral donor grants to support key operations.

 It has drawn up a US$246.3 million budget for 2016, a sizeable increase from last year’s US$199 million.
 An analysis of the 2016 expenditure and financing plans shows that the FGS targets to double collections from domestic indirect taxes – those levied on goods and services rather than on persons and organisations.

-“The ministry of Finance will strive to make as much revenue as possible,” Mr Fargeti told fellow ministers at the meeting chaired by Prime Minister Omar Abdirashid Sharmarke in October last year.
+“The Ministry of Finance will strive to make as much revenue as possible,” Mr Fargeti told fellow ministers at a meeting chaired by Prime Minister Omar Abdirashid Sharmarke in October last year.
 “If the revenue exceeds our expectations, the ministry will review the budget and adjust accordingly to increase disbursements to the ministries,” he added

 The FGS plans to cut donor bilateral assistance to US$30 million in 2016.
-This would be a drastic drop from 2014 when it stood at $59 million.
-In 2015 bilateral assistance to the Somalia budget clocked $35.4 million.
+This would be a drastic drop from the 2014 figure of US$59 million.
+In 2015, bilateral assistance to the Somalia budget was US$35.4 million.
 The Somalia 2016 budget will give special attention to security, health care and repayment of arrears and advances.

-The country’s Police Force for instance will be funded for $13.94million in 2016, a 106.2 per cent jump from the funding it received in 2015.
+The country’s Police Force will, for instance, be funded for US$13.94 million in 2016, a 106.2 per cent jump from the funding it received in 2015.
 This signifies the FGS’ resolve to continue consolidating gains in the ongoing campaigns to restore order in the Horn of Africa nation after decades of lawlessness.

 The FGS is also keen on polishing its debt profile in 2016 with increased disbursements towards offsetting arrears and advances in an attempt to woo back the support of the international community and multilateral donors.

 In its 2016 budget, the Somalia government has notably also made provisions for US$32 million towards repayment or arrears and advances, representing a 174 per cent increase from US$11.7 million in 2015.
 Over the years, Somalia budget preparation and implementation has been fraught with difficulty due to deficiencies in revenue mobilisation and expenditure pressures that outpaced available resources.
 The Horn of Africa nation’s budget has over time consisted largely of salary and security expenditures with deficits being financed mostly through arrears accumulation.